Prisma Access Browser Extension Auto Login

 • Strata Cloud Manager

-• Prisma Access Browser standalone
+• Prisma Browser standalone

-• Superuser or Prisma Access Browser role
+• Superuser or Prisma Browser role

-The Prisma Access Browser Extension automatically logs users in without requiring manual sign-ins.
+The Prisma Browser Extension automatically logs users in without requiring manual sign-ins.
 This feature works by integrating with supported identity providers (IdP) and using the existing session cookies from those IdPs.

-Prisma Access Browser Extension Auto-Login
+Prisma Browser Extension Auto-Login

-The Prisma Access Browser Extension provides an auto-login feature that automatically and seamlessly logs users into the system, eliminating the need for manual sign-ins.
-Prisma Access Browser Extension achieves this by integrating with supported Identity Providers (IdPs) and leveraging their existing session cookies.
+The Prisma Browser Extension provides an auto-login feature that automatically and seamlessly logs users into the system, eliminating the need for manual sign-ins.
+Prisma Browser Extension achieves this by integrating with supported Identity Providers (IdPs) and leveraging their existing session cookies.
 This method significantly reduces sign-in effort for users and enhances security by centralizing credential management at the IdP level through single sign-on (SSO).

 How the Prisma Access Browser Extension Works